Choose and deploy a language model

 Deploy a model from the Model catalog

 Let’s start by deploying a model from the Model catalog.
-You may prefer this option when you want to filter through all available models.
+You may prefer this option when you want to review multiple available models.

-2. Search for and deploy the gpt-35-turbo model, curated by Azure AI, with the following settings by selecting Customize in the deployment details:
+3. On the gpt-4 page, select Deploy and deploy the model with the following settings by selecting Customize in the deployment details:

 • Model version: Select the default version